 Do not take TRADJENTA if you:

 - are allergic to linagliptin or any of the ingredients in TRADJENTA.
-See the end of this leaflet for a complete list of ingredients in TRADJENTA.
+See the end of this Medication Guide for a complete list of ingredients in TRADJENTA.

-Symptoms of a serious allergic reaction to TRADJENTA are:
+Symptoms of a serious allergic reaction to TRADJENTA may include:

 - raised red patches on your skin (hives)